 Impaired driving is a well-known hazard on Thanksgiving.
 People who normally would not drink alcohol – let alone drive under the influence – choose to make an exception.

-If you suffer an injury on your Thanksgiving road trip, contact The Law Office of Brian K. Branch.
+If you suffer an injury on your Thanksgiving road trip, contact The Law Office of Brian K. Branch, PC.
 An Albuquerque injury attorney will help you claim compensation for health-care expenses, lost income and non-economic damages.

 Call 505-207-4401 to schedule a free initial consultation.
 You can also visit USAttorneys.com to learn more about car accident injury lawsuits.

 5 Safe-Driving Tips That Could Save Your Life This Thanksgiving

 According to the NHTSA, one person died every 51 minutes in alcohol-related crashes in 2012.
 The best way to avoid these accidents is not to drink and drive – that’s no secret.
 Unfortunately, you cannot control the actions of other motorists.